Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/counting.md

     ...
 }
 ```
-You can check [that section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.
+You can check [this section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.

 ## Step 2: Add GovernorCounting field in your Storage
-GovernorCounting field in your Storage should be named `governor_counting` and have type `governor_counting::Data`.
-It stores the number of votes for all proposals, and information about whether a user has voted for a proposal.
+Add a storage field of type `governor_counting::Data`, which stores the number of votes for all proposals, and information about whether a user has voted for a proposal.
 ```rust
 #[ink(storage)]
 #[derive(Default, Storage)]